Maastricht: Border

-Maastricht's city limits has an international border with Belgium.
+Maastricht's city limits have an international border with Belgium.
 Most of it borders Belgium's Flemish region, but a small part to the south also has a border with Wallonia.
 Both countries are part of Europe's Schengen Area and, thus, are open without border controls.

 Climate

-Maastricht features the same climate as most of the Netherlands (Cfb, Oceanic climate), however, due to its more inland location in between hills, summers tend to be warmer (especially in the Meuse valley, which lies 70 m lower than the meteorological station) and winters a bit colder, although the difference is only noticeable on just a few days a year.
+Maastricht features the same climate as most of the Netherlands (Cfb, Oceanic climate), however, due to its more inland location in between hills, summers tend to be warmer (especially in the Meuse valley, which lies 70 m lower than the meteorological station) and winters a bit colder.
 The highest temperature recorded was on 25 July 2019 at 39.6 °C.